dannynelson/guitar-quest/README.md

 - lessons checkout (and use credits)
 - 0 index levels (so that level name matches what we see)
 - ghost item in piece history
+- get rid of all pre save hooks that only execute under certain conditions

 Eventually Features
 - clean up dependencies that should really be dev dependencies